theo-armour/2021/pages/goals/virtues.md

 And

-* Would it be fun to do the save with vices - or to follow Aristotle and describe spectrums
+* Would it be fun to do the same with vices - or to follow Aristotle and describe spectrums

 ## Virtues Links